andre-lx/simpleFAQ/README.md

     docker exec -it <container_id> /bin/bash
 ```

-Assuming that you use one specific CLI window only for the faq and since the program always clear the window you can easily search using the search present in the CLI.
+Assuming that you use one specific CLI window only for the faq and since the program always clear the window you can easily search using the search feature present in the CLI.

 ## Contributing